-Recently, I was openly mocked and ridiculed in a widely seen video for taking online classes by a junior doctor who became one just 11 years ago, yet somehow claims 18-20 years of experience.
-Did I take a 5 hour course offered by Harvard?
+Recently, I was openly mocked and ridiculed in a widely seen video for taking online classes by a junior doctor who became one just 11 years ago, yet somehow claims 18-20 years of medical experience.
+Did I complete a 5 hour course offered by Harvard?
 YES.
-Did I also take additional courses offered by Harvard?
+Did I also complete additional courses offered by Harvard?
 YES.

 “The less a man knows, the bigger noise he makes.” – Mark Twain

 Online classes, also known as distance education or distance learning, have made the opportunity for higher education significantly more accessible for everyone.
 This is especially true for working adults, students with limited travel ability or disabilities, and people whose job, schedule, responsibilities or obligations just won’t jive with traditional classroom attendance.

 Now that we’re all enduring a global pandemic, there are entire U.S. states that have done distance learning for every single student which even included some of the largest cities.
 For last school year (late 2020), the public schools of San Francisco, Los Angeles and Chicago were entirely online.
 Many other parts of the world were not allowing students to congregate at all.
 In the Philippines, students have still not gone back to school in public schools.

 Even prior to the onset of this pandemic, distance/ online learning was significant here in the U.S. The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education in the Unites States.

 Question: How many students take distance learning courses at the postsecondary level?
 (1)